You see… industry insiders are worrying about a ticking time bomb, that the average property punter is not aware.

 Yes ...it's a ticking time bomb waiting to explode!

-A glut of properties is likely to hit the market as some investors scramble to sell their properties at the same time as the developer will have to try and resell this stock.
+A glut of new high rise apartments is likely to hit the market with the peak in projects being completed coming later this year, but this will be the time that some investors scramble to sell their properties at the same time as the developer will have to try and resell their stock.

 This is of course likely to make the value of similar properties plummet and drag down the value of those investors who had the financial discipline to settle.